 What You Can Do

 1) Let your doctor know that you are aware that the medication you are taking is not appropriate or safe for your pain condition.
 The right way to avoid withdrawal and continue managing pain will depend on how long you’ve been on your current medication.
 Talk with your doctor about safer alternatives, such as long-acting forms of medication.
-Note that these medications also come with risk of dependency; this leads to the second prong of your approach, For more to buy ambien 10mg please visit the link
+Note that these medications also come with risk of dependency; this leads to the second prong of your approach.

 2) Don’t stop at safer medication.
 Back pain treatment should not begin and end with masking the pain.
 Your pain is a sign that something is wrong within your body.
 Failure to identify and rectify the cause of pain could lead to progressive conditions, such as spinal misalignment, degenerative disc disease and facet joint pain, to name a few.
 Even if an exact cause is not identified, it never hurts to experiment with available treatment methods, such as chiropractic care, physical therapy and massage therapy.
 Other treatments involve analyzing and correcting postural dysfunction and muscle imbalances.
 The list of alternative and complementary treatments for back pain is extensive.
 Don’t give up.